Dealing with Disappointment in Friendship

 Every follower of Christ will be faced with relational disappointment because we are fallen people living in a sin-scarred world.

-The world and the church are full of people who are relationally “broken” or at least still “under construction,” who will disappoint us at times or often.
+The world and the church are full of people who are “broken” or at least still “under construction,” who will disappoint us at times or maybe quite often.
 Rather than becoming embittered or disillusioned when this happens, Jesus wants to teach us how to handle these disappointments in friendship properly.
 Our own spiritual life and growth is at stake.
 Our Lord was thoroughly and completely betrayed by one of his own disciples, and even Peter, who was one of his closest three followers, publicly denied knowing Jesus at the time of his most severe testing.
 How did our Lord handle these “disappointments” and what can we learn from him?

 Understanding Our New Covenant Relationship with Father God